Chapter 7 - Finishing Up

 7.1.1 Application for Graduation

 Application for graduation should be made by the end of the third week of the semester in which the student expects to receive the degree.
 To apply for graduation, the student is required to log into their AccessPlus account and submit the electronic Application for Graduation form.
 Before submitting this form, a student must have submitted and had approved by the Graduate College the electronic Program of Study and Committee (POSC) form.
 Also the student must have been fully admitted to a program and met the Graduate English requirement (for nonnative English speakers).
 Graduation will be delayed if the filing deadline for the “Application for Graduation” form is not met.
-If it becomes apparent that a student cannot graduate during the indicated term, he/she should withdraw the application through AccessPlus.
+If it becomes apparent that a student cannot graduate during the indicated term, they should withdraw the application through AccessPlus.
 The student must then submit a new application for the next planned term of graduation.
 All dissertation/thesis students will be charged a one-time, nonrefundable fee of $145 by the Graduate College upon submission of the graduation application.
 This fee will be billed to each dissertation/thesis student’s university bill to cover dissertation/thesis review, processing, and technical assistance.

 7.1.2 Final Oral Examinations

 Thesis and non-thesis master’s students and all Ph.D. degree candidates must pass final oral examinations.
 The final oral examination must be held by the final oral examination deadline date for the semester in which the degree is granted.
 All coursework in the program of study must either be completed or in progress before the final oral examination can be scheduled.
 This examination is oral; it may also include a written component if specified by the student’s program of study (POS) committee.

 Graduate students must register at Iowa State University for a minimum of one credit, or Examination Only (GR ST 681B) if no course work is needed, during the semester in which the final oral examination is taken.
 International students, even those in their final term, must be registered full-time or previously approved by the International Students and Scholars (ISS) to reduce their course load.